Timeframe: 2022 – 2024

 - Determine which T cell-antigen combinations have the highest efficiency for tumor killing.

-Collectively, the successful completion of this proposal will provide candidate T cell-based therapies for clinical translation and an immediately applicable set of diagnostic tools for assessing a patient’s response to fusion-targeted immunotherapies.
+Collectively, the successful completion of this proposal will identify potential T cell-based therapies for clinical translation and an immediately applicable set of diagnostic tools for assessing a patient’s response to fusion-targeted immunotherapies.